LairdCP/meta-summit-som/README.md

     <build-dir>/tmp/deploy/images/<machine-name>
     ```

-    Here, you will find a `.swu` file that can be used to securely update the Summit SOM 8M Plus that uses the following naming pattern:
+    Here, you will find a `.swu` file that can be used to securely update that uses the following naming pattern:
     ```
     <image-name>-<machine-name>-<date-time>.swu
     ```

-    For example, the command line image for the Summit SOM 8M Plus would have a `.swu` file name like:
+    For example, the command line image would have a `.swu` file name like:
     ```
     image-summitsom-cmd-imx8mp-summitsom-20220324205149.swu
     ```

-6. There are a number of ways to flash the onboard eMMC of the Summit SOM 8M Plus:
+6. There are a number of ways to flash the onboard eMMC of the Summit SOM:

     * HTTP/FTP Server

         Start a HTTP or FTP server on a development machine that is connected to a network which can be accessed by the Summit SOM.

-        Boot the Summit SOM 8M Plus DVK from the SD card and use the `fw_update` script (built around `swupdate`) to flash the image to both a/b sides:
+        Boot the Summit SOM DVK from the SD card and use the `fw_update` script (built around `swupdate`) to flash the image to both a/b sides:
         ```
         fw_update -m complete <url>
         poweroff